 Construction on the Alexander Building began in 1925 and was completed in 1927.
 The seven-story structure was built for Dr. James M. Alexander, a prominent physician.
 Dr. Alexander practiced in Abilene for more than sixty years and built the Alexander Sanitarium, which was one of the first hospitals in West Texas.
 This building was the first “high rise” in Abilene and housed many prominent physicians, attorneys, and other professionals.
 The construction of this building, also designed by David S. Castle, marked the beginning of a construction boom in mid-20s Abilene.

 The Old Weather Bureau – 1482 North 1st

-While not located on the walking tour proper, this historic building is located within a short drive from the downtown (see map).
+While not along on the walking tour, this historic building is located within a short drive from downtown (see map).
 Listed on the National Register of Historic Places, the Old Weather Bureau was constructed in 1909 to serve as the area center for the US Weather Bureau.
 It continued to do so until area weather services were relocated to the airport.